-Personal hygiene is the basic concept of cleaning, grooming, and caring for our bodies.
-While it is an important part of our daily lives at home, personal hygiene isn’t just about combed shiny hair and brushed teeth; it’s important for worker health and safety in the workplace.
-Workers who pay attention to personal hygiene can prevent the spread of germs and disease, reduce their exposures to chemicals and contaminants, and avoid developing skin allergies, skin conditions, and chemical sensitivities.
+Personal hygiene involves keeping our body clean and it is important that employees practice good hygiene in the workplace.
+Workers who pay attention to personal hygiene can prevent the spread of germs and diseases, reduce their exposures to chemicals and contaminants, and avoid developing skin allergies, skin conditions, and chemical sensitivities.

-The first principle of good hygiene is to avoid an exposure by forming a barrier over the skin with personal protective equipment (PPE) such as gloves, coveralls, and boots.
+PPE such as gloves, goggles, facemasks, coveralls, boots, and other equipment provides a physical barrier that can protect workers from exposure to injury, contact with hazardous substances, and the spread of infection or illness.
 It is important to check the PPE often for excessive contamination, wear, tears, cuts, or pinholes.
-Workers should clean, decontaminate, or replace protective equipment frequently to make sure it doesn’t collect or absorb irritants.
+Workers should clean, decontaminate, or replace protective equipment frequently in accordance with the manufacturer’s instructions, to make sure the equipment doesn’t collect or absorb irritants.
 If protective equipment becomes too soiled during the job, the worker should stop and replace it with clean equipment.